Parteniy Zografski: Legacy

-Post-WWII Macedonian historians in Socialist Federal Republic of Yugoslavia and later in North Macedonia insist Zografski’s literary works published in western Macedonian vernacular make him a leading representative of the "Macedonian National Rebirth".
+Since the times of Socialist Federal Republic of Yugoslavia, historians in present-day North Macedonia have insisted Zografski's literary works published in western Macedonian vernacular make him a leading representative of the "Macedonian National Rebirth".
 He is interpreted by them and literary scholars there as a supporter of an idea for a two-way Bulgaro-Macedonian compromise, not unlike the one achieved by Serbs and Croats with the 1850 Vienna Literary Agreement.
+Another interpretation of theirs is that he made the first scientific attempt to distinguish the Macedonian language.
+Zografski is honored in Bulgaria and North Macedonia.